-To better understand how endo belly affects the endometriosis community, we asked our Endometriosis.net advocates to share their endo belly experiences, and how they manage this uncomfortable – and often painful – symptom.
-Check-out their responses below, and comment below to share your own tips!
+To better understand how endo belly affects the endometriosis community, we asked our Endometriosis.net advocates to share their endo belly experiences and how they manage this uncomfortable – and often painful – symptom.
+Check out their responses below, and comment below to share your own tips!

-"While most people associate endo belly with being so swollen that you look six months pregnant or so, it is not always that extreme for everyone.
+"While most people associate endo belly with being so swollen that you look 6 months pregnant or so, it is not always that extreme for everyone.
 Many doctors do associate part of our struggles with endo belly to some of the gastrointestinal issues that can decide to join endometriosis.
-Due to this, one thing I try to pay attention to is if I am having proper bowel movements and that the pain medicine is not constipating me.
+Due to this, one thing I try to pay attention to is whether I am having proper bowel movements and that the pain medicine is not constipating me.
 If it is, then I take the proper steps to help handle that situation to alleviate any constipation that is occurring.

-"Endo belly not only makes you self conscious, but it also causes way more pain during flares!
+"Endo belly not only makes you self-conscious, but it also causes way more pain during flares!
 I’ve noticed that cutting out dairy has helped me a ton.
-Other things like a hot bath, a heating pad, and loose fitting clothing can help make things more comfortable!”
+Other things like a hot bath, a heating pad, and loose-fitting clothing can help make things more comfortable."

 I follow an anti-inflammatory diet and also eat for my hormones (Womancode is a great resource), and this keeps my endo bloat to a minimum.
-I’ve also recently discovered that bloating is a symptom of estrogen dominance, which is very common in people with endometriosis, so I am working on trying to bring my hormones back into balance."
+I’ve also recently discovered that bloating is a symptom of estrogen dominance, which is very common in people with endometriosis.
+I am working on trying to bring my hormones back into balance."

 "I suffer from this a lot.
 My belly can get so swollen I look pregnant.
 I manage it by avoiding foods that will worsen the inflammation, like gluten, dairy, and coffee.
 Eating mostly vegan food has also helped, but I have to choose my vegetables and legumes wisely.
 Comfortable clothes are key.
-A warm water bottle or pad, placed over my belly for short periods of time also helps a lot."
+A warm water bottle or pad, placed over my belly for short periods of time, also helps a lot."

 But sometimes I get a sensitive, bloated belly because my period is right around the corner.
 Sticking to an anti-inflammatory diet religiously is important during this time.
 I also have to have some ibuprofen at the ready.
 When I reduce the inflammation, and by default the pain, my belly tends to calm down a bit.
 When none of that works, I grab my heating pad and put on my jammies until it gets better."

 The feeling of the bloat is uncomfortable and that feeling goes throughout my entire body.
 It isn’t just my stomach that ends up feeling the endo belly bloat.
 My face ends up feeling it, my legs, my neck – every body part.
-The only way I can manage endo belly is not eat for a few hours, wear stretchy clothes (nothing tight!), and drink a lot of water.
+The only way I can manage endo belly is to avoid eating for a few hours, wear stretchy clothes (nothing tight!), and drink a lot of water.
 Depending on how hot it is, sometimes walking helps me feel better when bloated.
 However, if it is 90 degrees, walking just makes it worse because the water weight makes me bloat even more!
-It's a never ending process..."
+It's a never-ending process..."